stacksjs/ts-backups/README.md

 # backupx

-A comprehensive TypeScript backup library with native Bun support for databases, files, and directories.
+> A comprehensive TypeScript backup library for databases, files, and directories.

 ## Features